 Rosa Barotsi holds a Ptychion in English Language and Literature from the Aristotle University of Thessaloniki, Greece, and an MPhil in European Literature and Culture from the University of Cambridge, UK.
 Her PhD thesis, also completed at the University of Cambridge, discusses the recent cinematic phenomenon known as Slow Cinema – a strand of contemporary filmmaking that makes extensive use of distended durations and the “dead time” of quotidian activities – as both an aesthetic and a cultural product.
 Rosa is interested in how political meaning is created, conditioned, and reshaped by social and institutional contexts in contemporary cinema.

 She has published on class and gender in contemporary Greek cinema; Italian cinema and impegno; the politics of documentary filmmaking; and is currently working on a monograph on Slow Cinema.
 Recent publications include: ‘Whose Crisis?
-Dogtooth and the Invisible Middle Class’, in Journal of Greek Media and Culture (2016); ‘Aggressive Prosperity, Violent Austerity in Standing Aside, Watching’, in Contemporary Cinema: Living under Capitalism, Searching for Socialism, ed. by Ewa Mazierska and Lars Kristensen (2017).
+Dogtooth and the Invisible Middle Class’, in Journal of Greek Media and Culture (2016); ‘Aggressive Prosperity, Violent Austerity in Standing Aside, Watching’, in Contemporary Cinema and Neoliberal Ideology, ed. by Ewa Mazierska and Lars Kristensen (2017).

 Errant Visions Vol. 2: